sinaro/prs-training-uio/README.md

 To get familiar with PRS, read this [tutorial paper](https://pubmed.ncbi.nlm.nih.gov/32709988/).

+The outcome of interest in this training is Anorexia Nervosa (AN). "[AN](https://www.mayoclinic.org/diseases-conditions/anorexia-nervosa/symptoms-causes/syc-20353591) is an eating disorder characterized by an abnormally low body weight, an intense fear of gaining weight and a distorted perception of weight.
+People with anorexia place a high value on controlling their weight and shape, using extreme efforts that tend to significantly interfere with their lives".

-The outcome of interest in this training is Anorexia Nervosa (AN) and we use genetics data from 1000 Genomes phase 3 release.
+and we use genetics data from 1000 Genomes phase 3 release.
 The outcome (phenotype) data (AN) is simulated.

 ## Source materials for practical
 * Source materials for this tutorial can be found in the [Github repository](https://github.com/sinaro/prs-training-uio).
 * all code lines are compatible with bash, unless otherwise stated for R.

-## Downloading packages
+## Downloading programs
 * The following two packages are essential for this training: [PRSice2 package (v2.3.5)](http://www.prsice.info/), and [PLINK v.1.90b6.2](https://www.cog-genomics.org/plink/).
 Optionally, PRSice2 is also able to produce graphs using R. If interested, R version 4.0.0 is recommended.
 R, or another statistical package might be needed to prepare datasets for training. <br/>
 * This training was tested on Ubuntu 20.04.4 LTS, Red Hat Enterprise Linux Server release 7.9 (Maipo), and Mac OS (Catalina, version 10.15.7).
 * The tutorial assumes that you have root/admin privileges on your device.
 On an HPC system, this also works but it might differ in some steps.

-* Downloading packages:
+* Downloading and preparing packages:
 ```bash
 # Make a directory and download the packages
 mkdir ~/prstrain